leozz37/hare/README.md

 You should add/modify tests to cover your proposed code changes.

-Tests coverage should never go down from 90%.
+Test coverage should never go down from 90%.

 If your pull request contains a new feature, please document it on the README.